Trying to hit an impossible deadline at work? Or finding it hard to unwind after a long, tiresome day?

 These curvy yellow fruits are filled with potassium, helping to reduce tension.
 Bananas also contain an amino acid called tryptophan, which boost the feel-good hormone; serotonin.6

 You’ll also be treating your body to a much-needed intake of vitamin B6 (pyridoxine).
-This can support your immune system during times of anxiety.
+This can contribute to the normal function of the immune system during times of anxiety.

 Advice is for information only and should not replace medical care.
 Please check with your GP before trying any remedies.